ycm-core/YouCompleteMe/README.md

 ### Rust semantic completion

-Completions and GoTo* within the current crate and its dependencies should work out of the box with no additional configuration.
+Completions and GoTo commands within the current crate and its dependencies should work out of the box with no additional configuration (provided that you built YCM with the `--racer-completer` flag; see the [*Installation* section](#installation) for details).
 For semantic analysis inclusive of the standard library, you must have a local copy of [the rust source code][rust-src].
 You also need to set the following option so YouCompleteMe can locate it.

 ```viml
 " In this example, the rust source code zip has been extracted to